A warranty is a voluntary promise from a person or business who sold a product or service to you.

 - how to claim the warranty (ie how to contact the business and where to send the claim)

 - whether you or the business is responsible for expenses associated with a warranty claim and how you can claim back any expenses incurred

 - that the benefits provided to you by the warranty are in addition to other rights and remedies available to you under the law.

-A warranty document must include mandatory text to make sure you are aware that any warranty against defects operates in addition to consumers' rights under the ACL.
-The mandatory text is:
+A warranty document must include mandatory text to make sure you are aware that any warranty against defects operates in addition to consumer rights under Australian Consumer Law.

 Our goods come with guarantees that cannot be excluded under the Australian Consumer Law.
 You are entitled to a replacement or refund for a major failure and compensation for any other reasonably foreseeable loss or damage.
 You are also entitled to have the goods repaired or replaced if the goods fail to be of acceptable quality and the failure does not amount to a major failure.

-Businesses are free to include extra information in a warranty against defects to explain how your rights under the ACL apply.
+Businesses are free to include extra information in a warranty against defects to explain how your rights under Australian Consumer Law apply.

-An extended warranty (sometimes known as a 'care package') is an additional warranty that provides repair and maintenance for a specified period.
+An extended warranty (sometimes called a 'care package') is an additional warranty that provides repair and maintenance for a specified period.
 It may or may not extend the manufacturer’s warranty.